 Multi-model Hydrologic Forecasts in Pilot Basins in Africa (NASA SERVIR & ICIWaRM-UNESCO)

-Through a continuing collaboration between The University of Arizona and diverse African partner institutions, the NASA SERVIR Program and ICIWaRM are developing monitoring tools and real-time streamflow forecasting applications using satellite precipitation measurements and numerical weather model results.
-This initiative started with work in the Senegal Basin, where a detailed and applied research agenda was developed with the International Senegal Basin Authority (Organisation pour la Mise en Valeur du Fleuve Senegal, OMVS Dakar) to help improve management tools to face complex challenges in the basin.
+Through a continuing collaboration between The University of Arizona and diverse African partner institutions, the NASA SERVIR-Africa Program and ICIWaRM have been developing monitoring tools and real-time streamflow forecasting applications using satellite precipitation measurements and numerical weather model results.
+This initiative started with work in the Senegal River Basin, where a detailed and applied research agenda was developed with the International Senegal Basin Authority (Organisation pour la Mise en Valeur du Fleuve Senegal, OMVS Dakar) to help improve management tools to face complex challenges in the basin.

 The project also includes a climate change impacts assessment using downscaled projections for East and Southern Africa and the previously developed hydrologic models.
 Hence, this initiative provides a solid framework in support of both short- and long-term challenges in water resources management and adaptation.